Henna: Sudan

-In Sudan, Henna dyes are regarded with a special sanctity in Sudan and for that reason they are always present during happy occasions: weddings and children circumcisions, in particular.
+In Sudan, Henna dyes are regarded with a special sanctity in Sudan and for that reason they are always present during happy occasions: weddings in particular.

 Henna has been part of Sudan's social and cultural heritage ever since the days of Sudan's ancient civilizations, where both would-be couples would get their hands and feet pigmented with this natural dye.

 Children also have their hands and feet dyed with henna during their circumcision festivity.

 Tunisia

 In Tunisia, the traditional wedding process begins 8 days before the wedding ceremony when a basket is delivered to the bride, which contains henna.
 The mother of the groom supervises the process in order to ensure all is being done correctly.
 Today, the groom accompanies the bride in the ritual at the henna party, but the majority of henna painting is done on the bride's body.